MiraldiLab/maxATAC/docs/readme/predict.md

 ### `-tf, --tf_name` or `-m, --model`

-The user must provide either the TF name that they want to make predictions for OR the h5 model file they desire (note that these are mutually exclusive).
+The user must provide either the TF name that they want to make predictions for OR the h5 model file they desire.
 If the user provides a TF name, the best model will be used and the correct threshold file will be provided for peak calling.

 ### `-s, --signal, -i`